Minnesota Traffic Ticket Fines, Violations, and Penalties

 Fighting Your Traffic Ticket

 If you believe you were not at fault and received a traffic ticket regardless, you have the option to fight your ticket.
 The ticket will have the option on what to do in this case.
-In some circumstance, you may need to contact the court and arrange a hearing to plead your case.
+In some circumstances, you may need to contact the court and arrange a hearing to plead your case.

-To proceed with fighting your ticket will be up to the court.
+To proceed with fighting, your ticket will be up to the court.
 If you can, hire a traffic attorney to assist with your case.

 Lost Your Traffic Ticket?